iparips/code-cutter/README.md

 -- make the form look good

 - Add a slider to each section allowing the user to adjust the score as they see fit

+## License (MIT)

+The project is licensed under the MIT license.
+Please refer to LICENSE.md for details.